 Before you begin the process of selling your practice, check your state’s rules.
 The ABA provides a PDF of states that have adopted Rule 1.17 and variants of the rule.

-Although physical assets such as furniture are part of the sale price, they should not be the initial focus of evaluating a law practice.
+Although physical assets such as furniture are part of selling a law firm, they should not be the initial focus of evaluating the practice.
 Buyers are more concerned with goodwill or adding practice areas to their firm.

 According to James D Cotterman, writing for the American Bar Association, goodwill can be evaluated thusly:

 - Determine the firm’s net tangible assets on an accrual basis.

 - Reconstruct net income by adding back benefits, “perks,” and compensation to reported net income and subtracting a reasonable compensation package.

 - Calculate the reconstructed net income for three to five years and then average it.